TopDownAndroidTeam/ElgRepository/README.md

 # ElgRepository

-i tried installing the android SDK however it took longer than expected which is why i didnt code anything.
+i tried installing the android SDK however it took longer than expected which is why i couldnt code anything.